Monday, February 22, 2010

 B: I like some of what this is saying.
 “En ik zou willen schreeuwen / Maar ik kan alleen zingen” is inviting ridicule if the exact opposite turns out to be true.

-V: Ingeborg has such an annoying voice!
-Matches her slap-worthy face.
-And what’s she wearing?
-Nothing to do with this song or performance reflects the months of preparation that presumably still went into both.
-It’s like they’ve just randomly picked some dowdy housewife and told her to get up on stage and sing any old song they could be arsed chucking her way.
+V: Ingeborg has such an annoying voice.
+Nothing to do with this song or performance reflects the months of preparation that presumably went into both: it’s like they’ve randomly picked some dowdy housewife and told her to get up on stage and sing whatever song they could be arsed chucking her way.

 07 United Kingdom